daattali/beautiful-jekyll/HowToEnroll.md

 ---
 ## General information

 Biol409 is listed as a summer 2016 course.
-This course is open to UBC students in the departments of Biology,  Forestry, Geography, Environmental Science, Earth and Ocean Sciences.
+This course is open (but not restricted) to UBC students in the departments of Biology,  Forestry, Geography, Environmental Science, Earth and Ocean Sciences.
 **Total seats available: 15**
+**Credits: 3**
-**Prerequisite**: One of BIOL 300, STAT 200 and one of BIOL 230, BIOL 302, BIOL 303, BIOL 304.
+[**Prerequisite**](https://courses.students.ubc.ca/cs/main;jsessionid=632mj8pmdj5cf?pname=subjarea&tname=subjareas&req=3&dept=BIOL&course=409): One of BIOL 300, STAT 200 and one of BIOL 230, BIOL 302, BIOL 303, BIOL 304.
 BIOL 306 is recommended.

 **Readings** A series of tropical ecology and conservation papers and book chapters will be assigned prior to the course.
 These will be available in a bound booklet for students.

 ## Interested??
 We will hold an **information session on April 1st, at 5:00 pm in the Biodiversity building Room 224** (second floor).
 In this session we will describe details of the course and answer any question regarding the content, objectives, prerequisite and fees associated with living and traveling expenses.

 ## Application and Registration
-Students interested in this course must submit a completed **application form**, and a half page **statement of interest** (doc or pdf).
-The statement of interest should include the answer to the following questions: _Why are you interested in participating in this course?_, _Have you consider pursuing a career in ecology?_, _Do you have any experience in research, particularly in remote locations?_
+Students interested in this course must submit a completed **application form**, including a short paragrapgh with a **statement of interest** (doc or pdf).
+The statement of interest should include the answer to the following questions: _Why are you interested in participating in this course?_, _Have you considered pursuing a career in ecology?_, _Do you have any experience in research?_, _or have you attended a previous field course?_

 Please submit your application or any question regarding this course to **biol409course@gmail.com**.

-**Deadline**for the application is April 30th 2016, and students will be informed about their acceptance by early May.
+**Deadline** for the application is April 15th 2016, and students will be informed about their acceptance by May 1st.

 **Registration date**:to be determine.